Herbal medicine workshops & druid retreat days

 Talk: The spirit of the hedgerow

-Jo Dunbar, author of Spirit of the Hedgerow, Medical Herbalist and Druid and Adrian Rooke Pagan celebrant, Counsellor and Druid, discuss how pagan folk interacted with the physical and spiritual aspects of the forest in the pre-Christian era, and how we can bring the magic of the wild wood back into our lives today.
+Jo Dunbar Medical Herbalist and Druid and Adrian Rooke Pagan celebrant, Counsellor and Druid, reveal how pagan folk interacted with the physical and spiritual aspects of the forest in the pre-Christian era, and how we can bring the magic of the wild wood back into our lives today.

 Workshop: The spirit of the hedgerow